-As a reputed criminal defense lawyer in West Virginia, responsible for various kinds of DUI cases, I am not surprised how alcohol and drug induced driving is posing a problem across the state.
+As a reputed criminal defense lawyer in West Virginia, responsible for various kinds of DUI cases, I am not surprised how alcohol and drug-induced driving is posing a problem across the state.

 Personally, I have written a number of blogs on the dangerous consequences of drinking and driving along with the severe effects of getting behind the wheel after smoking marijuana.
-I have also warned many people about doctor prescribed medications and asked them to be careful when they are driving under the influence of such medicines.
+I have also warned many people about doctor-prescribed medications and asked them to be careful when they are driving under the influence of such medicines.
 For, if you lose consciousness while driving in such unsafe conditions, you can totally be convicted of a DUI offense.

 The only thing that I haven’t written about is the rampant spread of heroin addiction in the wild and wonderful state of West Virginia which has prompted the police in Huntington to call this an “epidemic” of opiate-related DUI arrests.
 This issue is no longer only affecting the drug addicts but it has a devastating impact on even unborn babies.
-Infants are being born as opioid addicts.
-The police of Huntington have declared that until this year, about forty-five percent of the DUI arrests have been related to opiate.
+Infants are being born opioid addicts.
+The police of Huntington have declared that until this year, about forty-five percent of the DUI arrests have been related to opiates.

-West Virginia is showing some conscious efforts to fight with the prejudice of treating addiction with the right kind of medication.
+West Virginia is showing some conscious efforts to fight the prejudice of treating addiction with the right kind of medication.
 However, some people are stubborn and stick to their own beliefs adamantly.
-According to the law enforcement officials, these kinds of intoxicated drivers are quite easy to identify on the road.
+According to law enforcement officials, these kinds of intoxicated drivers are quite easy to identify on the road.
 They are often found to be weaving in and out of the lane of traffic; sometimes they drive more slowly than required or simply keep sitting at a red light even long after the signal has gone green.
-There are also drug-recognition experts along with them who are trained to determine whether any driver is drunk or is under the influence of a medicated pill or a serious drug like heroin.
+There are also drug-recognition experts who are trained to determine whether any driver is drunk or is under the influence of a medicated pill or a serious drug like heroin.

 Now, the police are considering new measures and more effective plans to deal with this issue.
 Being a successful criminal defense lawyer for so many years, I am always eager to hear such piece of news.
 And since DUI is a big part of my practice, I tend to follow this sort of news quite religiously.